-Whether it be a self-awareness realization, a transformational change or a new way of thinking, the partnership U of A and the GOA have is a valued investment for government employees!
-With world-class instructors and an innovative, hands-on learning environment, this partnership opens countless career and life opportunities for government employees looking to redefine themselves as successful thinkers and leaders.
+Whether it be a self-awareness realization, a transformational change or a new way of thinking, our programs are a valued investment for government employees!
+With world-class instructors and an innovative, hands-on learning environment, our partnership opens countless career and life opportunities for government employees looking to redefine themselves as successful thinkers and leaders.

 Government of Alberta Programs Location